sslover/designing-for-data-personalization/syllabus.md

 Group Projects
 --------------

 Starting on the 3rd class, we will have weekly student projects.
-I will divide the class up into groups and each week one or two groups will give a 15 minute demonstration.
-You can pick from 2 topics:
+I will divide the class up into groups and each week one or two groups will give a 15 minute demonstration:

-- **Design Critique** - Use an app, technology, or device that promises some degree of data personalization.
-How does it do it?
-What information does it need from the user?
-Does it live up to its promises?
-How could it be better?
-- **Design Concept** - Pick a topic, dataset, or concept that you want to explore as a group.
-How would you go about designing a product, service, application, experience, or installation that uses data personalization strategies?
+- **Design Concept** - Pick a topic, dataset, or data-oriented user experience that you want to explore as a group.

+* How would you go about designing a product, service, application, experience, or installation that gives the world something better than what it has right now?
+* Where does the user encounter this application or experience?
+* Do you need to get any data from the user?
+How would you do that?
+* What are some key design decisions?
+* Are there are any privacy concerns?
+Data Limitations?
+How would you overcome these?

 It is up to you how to present it - a series of sketches, mockups, wireframes, or a basic prototype.

 Design Challenges
 -----------------